 Even with lots of notice and a new hire on the horizon, product managers aren’t plug-and-play, and it can take months for a new team member to become a fraction as productive as a high-quality product manager that recently left.
 This is why product manager turnover is an essential concern for any product team leader.

-For better or worse, it’s currently a seller’s market when it comes to human capital, and experienced, educated talent is in particularly high demand.
+For better or worse, it’s a seller’s market when it comes to human capital.
+And experienced, educated talent is in particularly high demand.
 This means it’s hard to hire new folks for important roles, while job seekers have a plethora of attractive opportunities to consider.

 So, if you’re an unsatisfied product manager, a wandering eye could easily lead to an early departure for another gig, leaving the remaining product team holding the bag.
 With this in mind, consider the three primary drivers that could lead a product manager to head for the hills.

 There are many technology jobs where you can throw on your headphones and block out the rest of the world for large chunks of your day, but product management isn’t one of them.
 Interacting with others is a huge part of the job and being a hermit simply isn’t an option.